-Pack the frozen puddings in a heavy-duty freezer bag and label it.
-Store the puddings up to one month.
+Pack the frozen Yorkshire puddings in a heavy-duty freezer bag and label it.
+When freezing puddings, plan on storing them for up to one month.

 To reheat frozen puddings, heat the oven to 400 F. Unwrap the frozen puddings and arrange them on a baking sheet.
 Bake the puddings on the top oven rack for 6 to 8 minutes, or until piping hot.